aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

-# Creating a New Aurora Cluster
+# Create a New Aurora Cluster

+This lab will walk you through the steps of creating an Amazon Aurora database cluster manually, and configuring app the parameters required for the cluster components.
+At the end of this lab you will have a database cluster ready to be used in subsequent labs.

 !!! tip "Do you already know how to create a DB cluster?"
-    If you are familiar with the basic concepts of Amazon Aurora MySQL, and have created a cluster in the past, you may skip this module, by provisioning the lab environment using the [**lab-with-cluster.yml**](https://[[website]]/templates/lab-with-cluster.yml) CloudFormation template, so the DB cluster is created for you.
+    If you are familiar with the basic concepts of Amazon Aurora MySQL, and have created a cluster in the past, you may skip this module by provisioning the lab environment using the option to have the DB cluster deployed automatically.
+See the [Deploy Environment](prereqs/environment/) prerequisites module for details on provisioning the lab environment.
 Skip to [Connect, Load Data and Auto Scale](/provisioned/interact/).

-This lab will walk you through the steps of creating an Amazon Aurora database cluster manually, and configuring app the parameters required for the cluster components.
-At the end of this lab you will have a database cluster ready to be used in subsequent labs.
+    If you are running these labs in a formal, organized workshop event, please follow the recommendations of your instructors, and ask any lab assistant for help if you have questions about this lab.

 This lab contains the following tasks: